 GlueSync NoSQL to SQL

 GlueSync uses the Eventing service provided by Couchbase to achieve the native JSON document change-tracking feature to catch field-level changes in documents in buckets on Couchbase Server 5.5 and above.
-We worked jointly with the Couchbase engineering team to meet both design and great performance goals to achieve the best in class native integration with Couchbase Server, officially supported by the vendor.
+We worked jointly with the Couchbase engineering team to meet both design and great performance goals to achieve the best-in-class native integration with Couchbase Server, officially supported by the vendor.

-GlueSync uses always the latest SDKs provided directly by Couchbase to perform all the operations needed to for the sync process.
-Having this kind of approach means that we are not going to face any deprecations or incompatibility issue, having chosed a native and robust approach with that technology thanks to our strategic alliance with the vendor.
+GlueSync uses always the latest SDKs provided directly by Couchbase to perform all the operations needed for the sync process.
+Having this kind of approach means that we are not going to face any deprecations or incompatibility issue, having choosed a native and robust approach with that technology thanks to our strategic alliance with the vendor.

 The Eventing service should be deployed and available into your Couchbase cluster before running GlueSync.
 For sizing questions about how to dimension properly your cluster with this new service we recommend to reach us via mail or contact directly the Couchbase colleagues who can manage to properly help you on sizing the Eventing service based on your specific goals.
 We recommend to reserve for the Eventing service at least a minimum of 512 Mb of RAM before starting any production workload.